inkVerb/VIP/401-shell/Lesson-01.md

 *Press Up to see what your last command was: `ls-l~/School/VIP/shell/401`*

-*Even breakup character by character, even SPACES!
-Enter ONE LINE AT A TIME:*
+*Even breakup character by character, TYPE IN THE ENTIRE COMMAND, INCLUDING SPACES:*

 | **13** :
 ```sh